 Code of Ethics

-The Editors of this publication are committed to the highest ethical and professional conduct:
+The Editorial Board of this publication is committed to the highest ethical and professional conduct:

 • to promote the understanding of energy technology, markets, application, and potential consequences on the society,

-• to avoid real or perceived conflicts of interests, whenever possible and to disclose them to affected parties, when they exist,
+• to avoid real or perceived conflicts of interest, whenever possible and to disclose them to affected parties, when they exist,

 • to be honest and realistic in stating claims or estimates based on available data,